 Structural airway problems associated with TCS can make it difficult for anesthesiologists to manage and maintain an airway during surgery.
 Proper evaluation including a comprehensive preoperative assessment and complete clinical history should be performed to best plan an anesthetic strategy.

-Researchers are exploring ways to inhibit a protein known as p53.
-This protein helps the body to kill off unwanted cells.
-In individuals with TCS, p53 is abnormally activated, leading to the loss of cranial neural crest cells and ultimately the craniofacial symptoms of TCS.
-Methods to inhibit the production of p53 or to block the mechanisms that lead to p53 activation may an effective treatment avenue for affected individuals.
-More research is necessary to determine the long-term safety and effectiveness of such medications and what role they may play in the treatment of individuals with TCS.
+In Tcof1, Polr1c and Polr1d animal models of TCS, p53 protein, which helps the body to kill off damaged, sick or unwanted cells, is abnormally activated, leading to the loss of cranial neural crest cells and consequently the craniofacial bone and cartilage features characteristic of TCS.
+Researchers are exploring ways to inhibit p53 function or block the mechanisms that lead to p53 activation as possible therapeutic treatments to prevent the development of TCS.
+Recent advances in studies of animal models which mimic TCS in humans, indicate that dietary antioxidant supplementation may protect neural cells against damage during embryogenesis and facilitate normal craniofacial development.
+More research is necessary to determine the long-term safety and effectiveness of such approaches and what role they may play in the prevention of TCS or the treatment of individuals with TCS.

 For information about clinical trials being conducted at the NIH Clinical Center in Bethesda, MD, contact the NIH Patient Recruitment Office:

 Toll-free: (800) 411-1222